-- In an 8 inch nonstick pan, such as cast iron, heat half of the oil.
+- In a 10 inch nonstick pan, such as cast iron, heat half of the oil.
 Spoon in the greens and let them cook for a minute or two on medium heat, or until the greens have started to wilt.

 - Using a wooden spoon, press the greens down the side of the pan, then gently press down on the top of the greens to compact them.
 Cover the pan with a tight fitting lid and cook for a few minutes, turning down the heat to medium low.
 Continue cooking for a couple more minutes until the greens are wilted and move as one when the pan is shaken.

 - Using a spatula, peek underneath the cake of greens.
 When you can see it’s lightly browned, flip it using a spatula, using the pan, or by inverting the mass of greens on a cutting board and sliding back into the pan.